-This intimate Clapham Town back garden forms seamless fluidity with the residence, not only in flawless surfaces and unique furniture, but also in lighting ambience, multifunctionality and warmth of a built-in, outdoor fireplace.
-The central cooking and heating feature enhances focus on the social, alfresco aspect of the garden, where everybody gathers to gaze at the flames, cook and relax on the sofas.
-This low upkeep mindset extends outdoor use all year round, producing a resourceful hub, as well as a captivating, architectural focal point.
+This intimate Clapham Town back garden forms seamless fluidity with the residence, not only in flawless surfaces and unique furniture, but also in lighting ambience, multifunctionality and warmth of a built-in outdoor fireplace.
+The central cooking and heating feature enhances focus on the social, alfresco aspect of the garden, where everybody gathers to gaze at the flames, cook and relax on snug sofas.
+This low maintenance, innovative approach promotes year-round garden use, producing a resourceful hub, as well as a captivating focal point.

-With such an expansive city panorama, the exclusive position of this glass and steel dining set defines an ultimate, bird's-eye view.
-This Thames Barrier penthouse terrace benefits from an inspiring London vista and a phenomenal sunset which accompanies it – extended further within sleek glass reflections.
-The dining set's materials are clean, easy to use and au fait with the prevailing weather patterns in this polluted, yet enthralling, high-reaching part of the capital.
+With such an expansive city panorama, the exclusive position of this glass and steel dining set defines an ultimate bird's-eye view through easy-care roof terrace seating.
+This Thames Barrier penthouse terrace benefits from an inspiring London vista and the phenomenal sunsets which accompany it – extended further within sleek glass reflections.
+The dining set's materials are clean, easy-to-use and readily au fait with the prevailing weather patterns in this polluted, yet enthralling, high-reaching part of the capital by the riverbanks of Royal Docks.

-The back garden of this modern Highbury townhouse was brimming with a plethora of landscaping materials and plants – remnants of a developer's effort to furnish the outdoor space.
-At times, a blank canvas is preferable, yet, in this project, the choice was entirely ours in opting to retain the valuable, mature flora, where established Palm trees have grown considerably for several years, and were certainly worth keeping.
-To define a new setting, yet perceived as if intended at the outset, we curved our powder-coated steel bench around the torso of a tall Palm tree.
-The seat's slim profile floats elegantly, while LED lighting emits a warm afterglow below the bench, renewing the nightscape of this North London garden.
+The back garden of this modern Highbury townhouse was brimming with a plethora of landscaping materials and plants – remnants of a developer's effort to embellish the outdoor space.
+At times, a blank canvas is preferable, yet in this project, the choice was entirely ours in opting to retain the valuable mature flora, where established Palm trees have grown for several years and were worth keeping.
+To define a new, original setting, albeit perceived as if intended at the outset, we curved a bespoke, built-in powder-coated steel bench around the towering torso of a New Zealand Palm tree.
+The seat's streamlined slim profile floats elegantly, while an LED light strip emits a warm afterglow below the bench, renewing the nightscape of this North London garden with an invigorating, illuminated display.

-We developed a brand-new outdoor planter for this roof terrace, remarkably positioned by Millennium Bridge, and with segments of the building's elevations cladded in orange hues, enveloped by a glass balustrade, we designed a floating, square container to echo congruous elements.
+We developed a brand-new planter for this chic rooftop terrace, remarkably positioned by Millennium Bridge, and with segments of the building's elevations clad in orange hues, enveloped by a glass balustrade, we designed a floating bespoke container to produce congruous elements.
 The planter is elevated from the deck, readily mounted by its slim lower frame, where an LED light glows below a sculptural Agave succulent.
-Featured amongst Lavenders, the vibrant composition is repeated in diagonal corners of this intimate riverside terrace, producing distinct focal points amid a rooftop abundant in Mediterranean, architectural design nuances.
+Featured among English lavenders, the vibrant composition is repeated in diagonal corners across this lush, intimate riverside terrace, displaying distinctive focal points amid a rooftop abundant in Mediterranean, architectural design nuances.

 Cooking outdoors forms a pivotal part of our clients' life in Covent Garden, where their large roof garden elevates alfresco dining to new heights.
-We designed a 3-metre long outdoor kitchen island at an L-shape, integrating a grill, sink and cabinets.
-Cladded in crimson, and finished in a Corian white worktop, this cooking hub defines a central vantage point atop the main entertainment deck.
-Family and guests perch comfortably within spacious outdoor seating to enjoy the majestic vista of a spinning London Eye backdrop.
+We designed a 3.5-metre long outdoor kitchen island at an L-shape, integrating a grill, sink and cabinets.
+Hued in a deep crimson tint, and finished in a white Corian worktop, this cooking hub defines a central vantage point atop the main entertainment deck.
+Large get-togethers of family and friends perch comfortably among expansive seating areas to enjoy the majestic vista of a spinning London Eye with easygoing, and rather convenient, garden design luxury.

 The pure white geometric furniture set in this Pimlico rooftop terrace complements the tones of limestone cladding and sandstone pavers.
 The seats' architectonic forms are softened by the round outlines of Eucalypt, Mexican lilies and Lavenders, while the lightweight chairs and table are weighted with sand in their bases, sustaining trouble-free use in gusty wind.
 Easily maintained, the innovative Vondom furniture contributes to an effortless outdoor experience, enabling more time to enjoy the inspiring panoramas of Battersea Power Station, Chelsea Embankment and Wembley Stadium, while aptly perfecting a roof garden makeover with its lustrous patina.